GloriaColmenares/Expansion-of-renewables/README.md

 # Expansion-of-renewables
 The code in this replication package constructs the analysis file from the 8 data sources described in the table below using R, Stata, Python, and Excel.
 Five main files run all of the code to generate the data for the 14 figures and 8 tables in the paper.
-The replicator should expect the code to run for about 6.5h+15d, running 9 BLP regressions in parallel (of a total of 27), and the extra 3 regressions with fixed effects can take in paralell up to 10 extra days.
+The replicator should expect the code to run for about 6.5h (SFE method) + 15d (BLP method), running 9 BLP regressions in parallel (of a total of 27).
+Plus the extra 3 regressions with fixed effects can take in paralell up to 3 extra days in parallel.

 1. Data on conventional net plant installed capacities were downloaded from the Open Power System (OPS, 2018).
 We use data on conventional power plants for Germany (DE).
 Data can be downloaded from https://data.open-power-system-data.org/conventional_power_plants/2017-07-07 and https://doi.org/10.25832/conventional_power_plants/2018-12-20, select conventional_power_plants_DE.xlsx.
 A copy of the data is provided as part of this archive.
 The data are in the public domain.
 Raw datafiles: conventional_power_plants_DE_17.xlsx and conventional_power_plants_DE_18.xlsx.
 When the net capacity is lower than production, we use maximum production values from the period of analysis from the Strommarktdaten (SMARD, 2020***).
 To calculate the total capacity in the market, we use data from https://www.smard.de/en.
 Raw datafile: Installed_generation_capacity_201701010000_201812312359.xlsx